How To

 • Perform the lifts.
 Record the resistance and the number of repetitions

-• After a further minimum 3 minute recovery increase the resistance by a further 10% and repeat the lifts to exhaustion and record the resistance and the number of repetitions.
+• After a further minimum 3-minute recovery, increase the resistance by an additional 10% and repeat the lifts to exhaustion and record the resistance and the number of repetitions.

 Notes

 Ensure you are fully warmed up and that the equipment is safe.
 You should not be fatigued when lifting.
-The same approach may be taken for a number of different lifts in one session.
+The same approach may be taken for several different lifts in one session.
 Treat this as a training session in itself and perform it in a warm, comfortable environment.
-Gently cool down afterwards.
+Gently cooldown afterward.

 Do not strain when lifting - reproducible efforts with a consistent and good technique will provide the safest and most reliable adaptation.